You are here

 If you choose not to tell your sexual partners, then having safer sex can lower the risk of passing on the STI.
 If you think you may have passed an STI to your partner, there are some different ways that you can let them know.

-If you have HIV, under criminal law you could be charged for not telling your partner before having vaginal (frontal), anal or oral sex, or other activities that could expose them to HIV.
+If you have HIV, under criminal law you could be charged for not telling your partner before having penetrative sex or oral sex, or other activities that could expose them to HIV.
 The Canadian HIV/AIDS Legal Network is a good source for information about legal issues related to HIV.

 Your partner has an STI: What does this mean for you?